kdonnelly007/dfhack-scripts/docs/devel/spawn-unit-helper.rst

 1. Enter the :kbd:`k` menu and change mode using ``rb_eval df.gametype = :DWARF_ARENA``
-2. Spawn creatures with the normal arena mode UI (:kbd:`c` ingame)
+2. Spawn creatures with the normal arena mode UI (:kbd:`c` in-game)
-3. Revert to forgress mode using
+3. Revert to fortress mode using
     ``rb_eval df.gametype = #{df.gametype.inspect}``
 4. To convert spawned creatures to livestock, select each one with the :kbd:`v` menu, and enter ``rb_eval df.unit_find.civ_id = df.ui.civ_id``